FollowMe321/Mini-Blog-Post/README.md

 Admin and menbers need to be logged in while non-members do not.

-Admin can read and write posts,members can read "Members Only' posts after htey log in, and non-members can only read "Public" posts.
+Admin can read and write posts,members can read "Members Only" posts after htey log in, and non-members can only read "Public" posts.